MrPeerless/peerless-pi-player/README.md

 ### Set up Peerless-Pi-Player

 1. Allow the Raspberry Pi to be controlled remotely over your home network.
-	- Go to Raspberry Pi Configuration - Interfaces
+	- Go to Preferenxes - Raspberry Pi Configuration - Interfaces
 	- Enable SSH
 	- Create public/private key pair to be used as authentication, instead of a password, between your Windows machine and the Raspberry Pi.
 Follow instructions at the link below to create a key pair:
 	- <a href="https://endjin.com/blog/2019/09/passwordless-ssh-from-windows-10-to-raspberry-pi">Passwordless SSH from Windows 10 to Raspberry Pi</a>